linode/docs/docs/applications/project-management/how-to-install-and-configure-redmine-on-ubuntu-16-04.md

 ### Install Ruby

 Redmine requires Ruby to run.
-Use the Ruby Version Manager (RVM) to install Ruby 2.2.3 and up.
+Use the Ruby Version Manager (RVM) to install Ruby 2.2.3.

 1. Curl the latest version of RVM.